nasir6/py_cfar/README.md

     - a is scaling factor
     - Pn is noise power estimated by background cells
 - CUT is classified as target(vessel) when CUT > T

+CFAR algorithm and other pipeline operations are extended in python from c++ to gain real time detection results.
+We use opencv for Morphological operations, image blur filters, bounding boxes rendering.

+The detection boxes are drawn with ground truth boxes and saved for visualization, results are stored in txt file for each image with original filename in following format.

+    Ship 0.8 x y w h

+To run the detection on dataset set data_dir in run.py and run parse_xml.py to parse ground truth from xml file to a text file in following format

+    Ship x y w h

+    python parse_xml.py
+    python setup.py install
+    python run.py

 For more details and experimental results [DropBox Paper](https://paper.dropbox.com/doc/SAR-vessel-detection--Ag8sKJlxfjm1uQAg_B7BwnabAg-i6ifPVu9dKsqu7dwgKoJa)